erfurtjohn/advanced-mobile-location/README.md

 ### Include tile server for leaflet
 For displaying the map you will need an open street map tile server.
 A list of some available servers can be found [here](https://wiki.openstreetmap.org/wiki/Tile_servers).
 I recommend to use [maptiler.com](https://maptiler.com).
 To access the tile database you need to create a [account](https://www.maptiler.com/cloud/plans/) which use is free up to 100.000 requests/month.

-Choose a map and copy the api link from map tiler and insert it where the tile layer is added to the map.
+Choose a map and copy the api link from maptiler and insert it where the tile layer is added to the map.
 ```javascript
 L.tileLayer(
     "https://api-link-from-maptiler",